Engineering sugg.xyz

 Users can share notes either privately using an email address which sets:

-node on the sender notes > settings node and users > metadata node,share_with_me
+share_withnode on the sender notes > settings node and users > metadata node,share_with_menode on the receiver users node,

 or publicly which sets:

-flag on users > metadata node,
+is_publicflag on notes > settings node,is_publicflag on users > metadata node,

-Sugg generates URL which follows the pattern /note/d/:note_id?uid&meta_id&shared
+Sugg generates URL which follows the pattern /note/d/:note_id?uid&meta_id&shared:

 Coloring